LeeMorinUCF/SAAQ_XS_de_Vitesse_2008/Code/Stata_FE_Checks/README.md

 curr_pts_31_150_policy  2.785447e-02 6.718762e-04   41.457740 1.510519e-305
 ```

-The estimates are the same using both approaches, which
+The estimates are the same using either approach, and this
-validates the estimation library for the fixed effects model
+validates the estimation library ```FE_CRVE_lib.R``` for the fixed effects model
-and cluster-robust variance estimator
+and the cluster-robust variance estimator
 with frequency-weighted observations.
 This is the library that was used to estimate the results in Tables 3 and 4,
-and in Figures 3 and 4.
+and in Figures 3 and 4 in the manuscript.